 Keeping you Safe

-Beacon Hospital would like to reassure our patients that we are committed to maintaining continuity of care during all levels of Covid restrictions.
+Covid-19 transformed the delivery of health care and Beacon Hospital would like to reassure our patients that throughout the Covid-19 pandemic we have been committed to maintaining continuity of care.

-All of our departments remain open and we will continue to treat patients with enhanced health and safety standards in place to keep you safe.
-Please be assured that we are here for you throughout this pandemic.
+All of our departments remain open and we will continue to treat patients with health and safety standards in place to keep you safe.

 Additional Hand Sanitiser Stations